 What would your co-ordinates be?

-How to enter the giveaway
+How to enter the giveaways

 It couldn’t be simpler.
-Just use the Gleam widget below to enter, completing as many of the options as you like.
+Just use the Gleam widgets below to enter, completing as many of the options as you like.
 If you have previously completed any of the actions (for example if you already follow us on Facebook, Twitter etc) then feel free to have an entry for them!

 IMPORTANT: Make sure you use the Gleam widget below to validate your entries.